grafana/loki/docs/usage.md

 ## Searching with Labels and Distributed Grep

-A log query consists of two parts: **log stream selector**, and a **filter expression**.
+A log filter query consists of two parts: **log stream selector**, and a **filter expression**.
 For performance reasons you need to start by choosing a set of log streams using a Prometheus-style log stream selector.

 The log stream selector will reduce the number of log streams to a manageable volume and then the regex search expression is used to do a distributed grep over those log streams.